 + Solid brass hardware holds prints more securely than magnets.
 Brass hardware has a vintage patina and is antiqued in small batches with apple cider vinegar.

 + Raw Walnut and Raw Oak do not have any kind of finish so the natural beauty of the wood can shine through.
-Walnut is finished with organic hemp oil and beeswax.
 All wood is sourced from sustainably managed forests.

 + Hang with hemp twine or cork strap.
 Brass head nail and brass ring included.
 Cork strap colors to choose from are: natural cork or dark brown.
 Cork is a vegan and environmentally friendly alternative to leather.
 Cork is soft, strong, beautiful and sustainable as harvesting cork does not damage the tree in any way.
 See last photo for options.
 Add your choice in the personalization section.